-These principles are taken directly from Candidates with Assessment Access Requirements (IBO, 2014).
+These principles are taken directly from Candidates with Assessment Access Requirements (IBO, 2009).

-1.1 The IB must ensure that a grade awarded to a candidate in any subject is not a misleading description of that candidate's level of attainment, so the same standards of assessment are applied to all candidates, regardless of whether or not they have learning support requirements.

-- 1.2 Inclusive assessment arrangements are intended to reduce the adverse effects of a candidate's long-term challenge(s) when demonstrating his or her level of attainment.
-The arrangements requested for a candidate must not give that candidate an advantage in any assessment component. - 1.3 The inclusive assessment arrangements described in this document are intended for candidates with the aptitude to meet all assessment requirements leading to the award of the diploma or course results. - 1.4 If inclusive assessment arrangements are necessary for a candidate during the course of their study of the Diploma Programme or practice examinations, the school may provide the arrangements.
-If the arrangements are required for assessment, this document lists the arrangements that do not require prior authorization from the IB.
-For all other arrangements, prior authorization from the IB Assessment centre is mandatory.
-Similarly, if a Diploma Programme candidate has difficulties meeting the requirements for creativity, action, service (CAS), IB Answers must be consulted. - 1.5 The IB aims to authorize inclusive assessment arrangements that are compatible with those normally available to the candidate concerned.
+- 1.1 The IB must ensure that a grade awarded to a candidate in any subject is not a misleading description of that candidate's level of attainment, so the same standards of assessment are applied to all candidates, regardless of whether or not they have special needs. - 1.2 Special arrangements are intended to reduce the adverse effects of a candidate's special needs when demonstrating his or her level of attainment.
+The special arrangements requested for a candidate must not give that candidate an advantage in any assessment component. - 1.3 The special arrangements described in this document are intended for candidates with the intellectual capacity to meet all assessment requirements leading to the award of the diploma or certificates. - 1.4 The school, not the IB, is responsible for establishing whether the Diploma Programme can be taught and assessed.
+Advice may be sought from IB Cardiff (sen@ibo.org) before a school accepts a student with special needs; however, this advice is restricted to the implications for internal and external assessment and does not extend to teaching methods and resources. - 1.5 If it can be demonstrated that a candidate's lack of proficiency in his or her response language(s) (English, French or Spanish) arises from a diagnosed need, special arrangements may be authorized.
+(For subjects in groups 3 to 6, all candidates are allowed to use a translating dictionary in the written examinations.) - 1.6 The IB aims to authorize special arrangements that are compatible with those normally available to the candidate concerned.
 However, authorization will only be given for arrangements that are consistent with the policy and practice of the IB.
 It should not be assumed that the IB will necessarily agree to the arrangements requested by a school.
-Coordinators are required to provide information on the candidate's usual method of working in the classroom. - 1.6 The IB is committed to an educational philosophy based on international-mindedness.
-Therefore, the inclusive assessment arrangements policy of the IB may not reflect the standard practice of any one country.
-To achieve equity among candidates with assessment access requirements, the policy represents the result of a consideration of accepted practice in different countries. - 1.7 The IB will ensure that, wherever possible, arrangements for candidates with a similar type of access requirement are the same.
-Due to the cultural differences that occur in the recognition of learning support requirements and the nature of access arrangements granted in schools, there may be some compromise which may be necessary to help ensure comparability between candidates in different countries. - 1.8 Each request for inclusive assessment arrangements will be judged on its own merit.
-Previous authorization of arrangements, either by the IB or another awarding body, will not influence the decision on whether to authorize the arrangements that have been requested by the coordinator. - 1.9 The IB treats all information about a candidate as confidential.
-If required, information will only be shared with appropriate IB personnel and members of the final award committee, who will be instructed to treat such information as confidential. - 1.10 The IB does not flag or annotate in any way the results of a candidate for whom inclusive assessment arrangements have been authorized. - 1.11 If a school does not meet the conditions specified by the IB when administering inclusive assessment arrangements or makes arrangements without authorization, the candidate may not be awarded a grade in the subject and level concerned. - 1.12 If it can be demonstrated that a candidate's lack of proficiency in his or her response language(s) arises from an identified learning support requirement, inclusive assessment arrangements may be authorized.
-(For subjects in groups 3 to 6, all candidates are allowed to use a translating dictionary in the written examinations.)
+Coordinators are required to provide information on both the candidate's usual method of working in the classroom and under assessment conditions. - 1.7 The IB is committed to an educational philosophy based on international mindedness.
+Therefore, the special assessment needs policy of the IB may not reflect the standard practice of any one country.
+To achieve equity among candidates with special assessment needs, the policy represents the result of a consideration of accepted practice in different countries. - 1.8 The IB will ensure that, wherever possible, arrangements for candidates with a similar type of need are the same.
+Given that cultural differences occur in the recognition of learning issues and the accommodations allowed, some compromise may be necessary to help ensure comparability between candidates in different countries. - 1.9 If special assessment arrangements are necessary for a candidate, consultation with the IB is mandatory.
+Similarly, if a Diploma Programme candidate has difficulties meeting the requirements for creativity, action, service (CAS), the appropriate IB regional office must be consulted.
+Any exceptions are stated in this document.
+However, a school may provide any kind of special arrangement for a candidate during his or her Diploma Programme or trial (practice) examinations.